-Building types were selected and characterized based on a statistical evaluation of statewide residential and non-residential, new construction surveys.
-Prototype DOE-2 building models were created and parametric runs were conducted to determine typical expected performance of SEER-rated split and packaged cooling systems.
+Building types were selected and characterized based on a statistical evaluation of statewide residential new construction surveys.
+Prototype DOE-2 building models were created and parametric runs were conducted to determine typical expected performance of SEER-rated split single and two-speed cooling systems.
 Simulations also examined their performance sensitivity to a variety of building characteristics and building operating conditions.
 The parametric variations of the prototypes were performed using one-at-a-time sensitivity analysis methods to search for the combination of building characteristics that leads to the maximum variation in predicted seasonal energy efficiency.